daddel80/notepadpp-multireplace/src/tests/ONEPASS-PLAN.md

 fixed.
 The mechanisms empty hits need (bars, sidestep, `_netDelta`, `none` at the end of text) are covered by I8, the level sections and the fixed cases.

+**Whether remembering is on when this ships: yes, always, without a setting.**
+(Superseded on the release question by the status note at the top: the branch is parked and 6.1 does not carry it.
+The reasoning below is why there is no switch if and when it does ship.)
+An
-**Whether remembering is on in 6.1: yes, always, without a setting.** An INI-only switch with default off was built first and removed again.
+INI-only switch with default off was built first and removed again.
 The reason: a switch is a statement that the bookkeeping is not trusted, and it would not even have covered the risk it pretended to cover.
 Of the 138 lines of